mysatnav.ie accepts Visa, Mastercard & Laser payment cards

 If your mobile is compatible, the sat-nav has the latest firmware and your are still having problems then it may be necessary to update the bluetooth firmware on your mobile phone.
 Again, firmware updates are available as free downloads from mobile phone manufacturer web sites.
 You can also bring the phone back to where you purchased it and normally they will update the phone for you free of charge.

 If you are still having problems, then we recommend that you get in touch with the sat-nav manufacturer directly as they will be able to identify very quickly if there is a fault with your system.
-We have found Garmin product support on 0044 2380 662902 very helpful in the past.

 15. How long will a warranty repair/replacement take?